IntQuant/qlibs/README.md

 # Welcome to QLibs
-QLibs is a multipurpose library.
+QLibs is a multipurpose library, suited for making games.
-It is made mainly for games, but it is possible to use it differently.

 # Features
 There are quite a lot of them!